friendtech33-DAO/ft33-docs/docs/overview/03_cooler-loans.md

 ### Opening a Loan

 To open a loan, a user will first need to create a Cooler.sol escrow contract for themselves.
-This happens by interacting with CoolerFactory.sol factory, available on the Olympus frontend.
+This happens by interacting with CoolerFactory.sol factory, available on the friendtech33 frontend.

 Once a Cooler is created, a user requests a loan by specifying the amount of DAI to borrow.
 Alternatively, a user can specify the amount of gOHM collateral to deposit.
 The calculation between collateral and borrowable asset is fixed by the Loan-to-Collateral defined on Clearinghouse.sol.